rolaveric/gvds/DESIGN.md

 The storage module can be implemented in anyway that fits the user's requirements or infrastructure, as long as it implements the following API and exposes it in a way that can be accessed by the service layer and worker pool (eg. Go module).

 TODO List procedure calls that it needs to support.
+TODO Include details about enabling worker and orchestration access

 Possible implementations: